“Growth for the sake of growth is the ideology of the cancer cell.” -Edward Abbey

 This wasn’t the last time Baer was brought into the spotlight.
 In 1985 Nintendo sued Magnavox to invalidate his patents and avoid paying royalties.
 They claimed that the first video game was Tennis for Two and thus Baer held no credit as the father of video games.
 The court ruled that Tennis did not use video signals (remember, it used an oscilloscope instead of a CRT) and could not qualify as a video game.
 Of course, nowadays the distinction between computer games and video games is made only by whether a game is played on a computer or a console (which is a type of computer); but back then it had the potential to be a legal landmine.
 And as for Baer’s title, that wasn’t constant.
 By the ’80s Baer was recognized as the father of video games, but during the ’70s in the heyday of Atari, Bushnell gladly accepted that title.
 Toward the end of the ’70s Bushnell introduced Baer to Gene Lipkin as the “Father of Video Games” and Baer replied “I wish you would have said that to the press.”

 Back to the console story: Bushnell meanwhile wanted to push further into the home market.
 Home Pong was nice, but the limitation of a console that only played one game was painfully apparent.
-How many Pong units could one home possibly own?
+How many Pong units could one home need?
 This limitation was only made more obvious by the high production cost of these units and further by Telstar’s success.
 Bushnell’s plan was to release a programmable cartridge-based console.
 There was just one problem: “We have no money.”
 Not even Valentine could provide the necessary funding.
 Seeing no other way, Bushnell sold Atari to Warner Communications for a staggering $28 Million.
 With this infusion of money Atari’s engineers continued work on their new console, code-named Stella after one of the engineer’s bicycles.

 It’s good that Stella’s development started when it did, because the same year Atari was sold, Fairchild released the first console with changeable cartridges and the first console of the second generation: the Fairchild Video Entertainment System (mirror) (VES).
 Coincidentally, 27 cartridges were released for the system.
 Approximately (mirror) 1.5 of them were fun.
-By 1977 when the Atari VCS was released 250,000 units of the VES were sold.
+By 1977 when the Atari VCS was released 250,000 units of the VES had already sold.
 That success was short-lived, however, because being the first meant that Fairchild made the mistakes that everyone else would learn from.
 The VES had an astonishing palette of 8 colors (compared to the VCS’ 128) and only 64 bytes of RAM (as opposed to 128).
 Yes, that’s right–64 bytes.
 That’s an amount so small it couldn’t even contain this sentence.
 (65 bytes)

-Still, such simple graphics were a leap ahead of the Fairchild VES, which by now was known as the Fairchild Channel F to avoid ambiguity.
+Still, such simple graphics were a leap ahead of the Fairchild VES, which by now was known as the Fairchild Channel F to avoid confusion.
 The VCS was sold with only a $10 profit margin, but Bushnell meant to make money by selling games at a $20 margin, setting the tradition of low-cost hardware, high-cost software for the industry.
 The VCS launched with nine cartridges, including Combat which itself consisted of many variants.
 After two years of playing nothing but Pong at home, you’d think that this sudden explosion of variety would be a boon to the industry, right?
 Sadly, it was too late.
-Consumers were tired of having to buy machine after machine and even the threat–uh, I mean, promise of being able to play Star Ship, was not enough to prevent a crash.
+Consumers were tired of having to buy machine after machine and not even the threat–uh, I mean, promise of being able to play Star Ship, was enough to prevent a crash.